Unclaimed Property Law

-Based upon a recent report, by KCRA-TV 3 of NBC.
-On March 3, 2023, the California State Controller’s Office affirmed that it is currently holding Unclaimed Property valued at $11.9 billion.
+Based upon an official California government press release, published by Debra Tortorelli (CA government employee).
+On January 31, 2024, the California State Controller’s Office affirmed that it is currently holding Unclaimed Property worth a total of $13 billion.
 [Yes BILLIONS of dollars] It’s important to note that the California State Controller’s Office does NOT deal with real estate.

 You may be an owner of some of those unclaimed funds.